 Dr. Sanjiv Dhingra

 Cardiac Regeneration and Tissue Engineering Laboratory, Institute of Cardiovascular Sciences

-Regenerative Medicine Program, Department of Physiology, University of Manitoba
+Regenerative Medicine Program, Department of Physiology and Pathophysiology, University of Manitoba

 Dr. Dhingra’s laboratory focuses on various aspects of cardiac regeneration and myocardial tissue engineering using stem cell-based and biomaterials-based approaches to restore function following a cardiac injury.
 Clinical translation of stem cell based approaches depends upon in-depth knowledge of the donor stem cell and it is very important to develop a strong understanding of the survival pattern of donor cells following transplantation in the injured myocardium.